klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 - Changes in the elaboration of sub-question 4, as we changed our approach after group members left

 ### Research Paper
 At the point of handing in this portfolio, the research paper has not been 100% finished yet.
-So far, my contributions to the research paper have been...
-The research paper (as its current state) can be found [here]().
+So far, my contributions to the research paper have been widely spread out and useful.
+The research paper (as its current, unfinished state) can be found [here]().

 The following contributions to the research paper have been fully made by me:
 - Creation of file and structure
 - Abstract
 - Introduction
 - Chapter 2.4: Model comparison

-Proof-reading and improvements on:
-- Chapter X

 Furthermore, the references 1-18 have been found and researched by me.